Justo-Tapiador/jhs/docs/multilevel-hierarchy.md

 ```
 The secomd argument in the function execJHS_1.parseFile is put to 'false'
 because the variable 'realFileName' is meant a path to a file (with extension
 '.jhs') in the server root.
-If realFileName were a string with tJHS code content,
+If realFileName were a string with JHS code content,
 the second argument should be put to 'true'.This is the case in 'execJHS_0.parseFile',
 because 'jhsResult1' is assumed to be JHS code, not a path to a file.
 In the JSON object 'flags' (that we put as third argument), you can parse whatever variables and/or constants are suitable for your purpose.